iai-group/smart-task/README.md

 # smart-task
-Semantic Answer Type Prediction task at ISWC 2020 [https://smart-task.github.io/](https://smart-task.github.io/)
+[IAI](http://iai.group) participation at Semantic Answer Type Prediction task at ISWC 2020 [https://smart-task.github.io/](https://smart-task.github.io/)

 # Results on the training and test data of the task
 ## Evaluation results for Category classification